Aseanseen/image_classification_tf_keras/README.md

 # Simple Image Classification Model
 Uses TensorFlow 2 Keras\
 Built for a 4 classes eyes dataset\
-Contains a 4 layer CNN
+Contains a 4 layer CNN\
+Used for LifeHack 2020